realmjoin/realmjoin-docs/docs/core-extension.md

 **To ensure the extensions are correctly deployed on all clients, please add the core extensions chocolatey package to the backend with *order 1* and assign it to the global core group.**

 ## Enable extension CmdLets in Craft packages
-Out of chocolatey packages, the usage of the extension CmdLets have to be enabled:
+Out of chocolatey packages, the usage of the extension CmdLets has to be enabled:

 ``Import-Module (Get-ItemPropertyValue -Path "Registry::HKLM\SOFTWARE\RealmJoin\Variables" -Name RealmjoinCraftSupportModulePath)``
 ## Useable RealmJoin variables